dustinpfister/blog_posts/_posts/js-javascript-return.md

 ### 1.2 - Be careful when it comes to line breaks in code.

-Make sure that nothing weird is going on with line beraks in the source code when it comes to using the return keyword.
+Make sure that nothing weird is going on with line breaks in the source code when it comes to using the return keyword.
 If the expression is on the next line after the return keyword the javaScript engine might disregard the expression completely on the next line, and the result will be that the default undefined value will be returned.
 This has to do with the fact that semicolons are optional in javaScript code.

 ```js
 var foo = function (a, b, c) {